Challenges for heavy QCD axion inflation: Heavy QCD axion inflation

 \subsection{The strong CP problem solved by the axion inflation}

-Here we show that the axion hilltop inflation can be implemented in the heavy QCD axion scenario without spoiling the PQ mechanism.
+Here we first show that the axion hilltop inflation can be implemented in the heavy QCD axion scenario without spoiling the PQ mechanism, at the cost of fine tuning the parameters.
+We will come back to the issue of fine-tuning later.

 In the standard PQ mechanism, the potential of the QCD axion receives a contribution from the IR QCD effects so that the strong CP phase is dynamically set to zero at its potential minimum.
 In the heavy QCD axion scenario, the axion has extra PQ breaking terms whose minima must be aligned with that of the potential from the IR QCD effects to solve the strong CP problem.